-If you have an EU passport (ie a British one) and want to work in France then you can come and do our TEFL course and work in France without problems.
+If you have an EU passport (ie a British one) then you can work in France for as long as you like.
 You don’t need to read the following about visas.
+Just go back here

 This page provides information mainly for Americans, Canadians, Australians and New Zealanders who want to live and work in France.